Who doesn’t want to maximize their profits and increase sales?

 Research shows that 68% of online shops’ income is a result of recommending related products with the language “visitors who viewed this product also viewed.”
 This clearly demonstrates how important product recommendations can be for an ecommerce business.

-Lammle’s used a product recommendation popup on category pages to help engaged shoppers choose by recommending the most popular products.
+Lammle’s used an exit-intent popup on category pages to help shoppers choose by recommending the most popular products.
 This led to a 26.3% increase in revenue among these category page shoppers.

 To make sure you’re displaying relevant products, you can also start by asking visitors what they’re interested in.
 Once they make a choice, you can use that information to show them the most relevant product recommendations across your website, including on the product pages and cart pages.